phreda4/phreda4.github.io/index.md

 ## Source

-:r4 is a language derived from ColorForth created in 2005.
+:r4 is a language created in 2005, based on ColorForth.
-As all Forth is Minimalist, it does not need complex mechanisms of abstraction, in fact the only mechanism of abstraction is the adress.
+Since all Forths are Minimalist, :r4 does not need complex mechanisms of abstraction, in fact the only mechanism of abstraction is the adress.
-Forth is not popular these days but curiously does not die, every programmer of forther knows why.
+Forth isn't as popular these days, but curiously does not die.
+Every Forth programmer knows why.

 <img src="./gif/debugcode.gif">